Crush on You (album): Background

 Following his graduation from high school, Crush became active in the underground music scene in Hongdae while forming ties with fellow hip hop musicians.
 He became a member of the music crew VV:D and collaborated with other artists, including Zion.T, Loco, Gary, YDG, Supreme Team, and Dynamic Duo.
-Beginning in 2012, Crush began releasinh a string of singles including "Red Dress" and "Crush on You".
+Beginning in 2012, Crush began releasing a string of singles including "Red Dress" and "Crush on You".
 In July 2013, he signed an exclusive contract with Dynamic Duo's record label Amoeba Culture.

 With hip hop and R&B being a trend at the time, Crush reflected on the previous difficulties of the genres to gain momentum in mainstream music: "Even now, it's not easy, but because the situation is improving, I think there's room for hip hop culture."
 His focus shifted from hip hop to R&B when he began writing music to better suit his style.
 While developing his debut album, Crush was in charge of its production, lyrics, composition, and arrangement.
 He created approximately 30 songs for the project.
 He deliberated between releasing his music through extended plays and single albums, but decided to conceive Crush on You as a full-length album.
 He chose the title to match the eponymously titled single as a reflection of his music brand.
 He specifically organized the style and sequence of each song, and the album was recorded in a span of one year.
 Crush on You was mastered by Chris Gehringer at Sterling Sound.
 The cover art evokes a "freeing" atmosphere.
 In the photo, Crush is surrounded by various objects, including toys, shoes, and magazines.